Understanding greenhouse gas emissions from corporations

 What is the scope of corporate emissions?

-The scope of corporate emissions encompasses the full range of greenhouse gas emissions produced due of a company’s activities, including both contributions made directly and indirectly.
-This includes emissions from supply chains, operations, and employee commuting.
+The scope of corporate emissions refers to the complete range of greenhouse gas emissions that a company generates through its activities, both directly and indirectly.
+This includes emissions from on-site fuel use, purchased electricity, supply chain operations, business travel, and employee commuting.
+It also extends to the lifecycle of products and services, from raw material extraction to end-of-life disposal.

 How can businesses reduce their carbon emissions?